 If you or a loved one live in a care home, take a look at our blog article to find out what new guidance and rules to expect when visiting or receiving visitors.

 The government has advised that visits to care homes can take place with arrangements such as substantial screens, visiting pods, and window visits.
-Regular testing may be offered to up to two family members or friends per resident, which will help support indoor visits with relevant PPE and infection control measures also in place.
+Every care home resident can now nominate two named visitors who will be able to visit indoors for regular visits at the care home with regular testing, PPE and infection control measures in place.

 It is important you try to stay as physically active as you can during this time.
 Dr Una Jones, Cardiff University recently gave a webinar on exercises you can do from home: